-COVID-19 killed my mother, I barely survived — MICHAEL CHINWUBA
+COVID-19 killed my mother, I barely survived — Michael Chinwuba

 I left her bedside that night with the intention to see her the next day.

-On Friday June 19, we received more bad news that my mother had tested positive for COVID-19.
+On Friday, June 19, we received the more bad news that my mother had tested positive for COVID-19.
 I was shocked.
 I never had the slightest inclination that she had contracted the disease.

 I began to fear for her life.
 She was immediately transferred to the isolation ward at LUTH to begin treatment but we were so worried.
 We had no insight into how she was going to be treated since the isolation ward was a highly restricted area and nobody could visit her.
 We prayed she would be taken care of and left her fate in the hands of God.